SciCompMod/memilio/cpp/models/abm/README.md

 person.set_assigned_location(home);
 ```

 For adding more people to the world, we create households.
-A Household holds a vector with HouseholdMembers, i.e. a vector with weighted age distribution from which the age of the Persons belonging to this Household can be calculated.
-A Household and the number of times it exists is gathered in a HouseholdGroup.
+A Household holds a vector of HouseholdMembers, which in turn hold a weighted distribution, such that we can randomly draw the age of each Person belonging to the Household.
+To manage multiple Households of the same type, we can use a HouseholdGroup.
-For example, we have children who either belong to AgeGroup(0) or AgeGroup(1) with probability 0.5 in each case and parents which belong to AgeGroup(2) or AgeGroup(3) similarly.
-We then add households with a parent and a child and households with two parents and one child.
+In our example, we categorize individuals into two groups: children and parents.

+- Children: They can either belong to AgeGroup(0) or AgeGroup(1).
+The probability of a child belonging to either group is 0.5.
+- Parents: They can either belong to AgeGroup(2) or AgeGroup(3).
+The probability of a parent belonging to either group is also 0.5.

+We then form households in two ways:

+1. Households with one parent and one child.
+2. Households with two parents and one child.

 ```cpp
 auto child = mio::abm::HouseholdMember(num_age_groups);